 The University of Washington Department of Psychiatry and Behavioral Sciences is a thriving and growing research environment.
 In 2005, it ranked 14th among the nation’s departments of psychiatry in NIH funding, with over $19 million in research and training grants.
-The Department of Psychiatry Research grant funding has grown to over 32 million dollars as of 2007.
-Among the research faculty in the Department, there are two major areas of strength, the Division of Health Services and Psychiatric Epidemiology and the Division of Neurosciences.
+As of 2013, the Department of Psychiatry Research grant funding has grown to over $30 million.
+Among the research faculty in the Department, there are three major areas of strength: the Division of Health Services and Psychiatric Epidemiology, the Division of Integrated Care and Public Health, and the Division of Neurosciences.

 The mission of the Health Services Division is "to develop interventions to improve the care of patients with mental illness across systems of care.
-To increase the awareness of the public and health policy administrators as well as providers in systems of care regarding the adverse impact of mental health and substance abuse problems on individuals, families, and vocational, medical and legal systems."
+To increase the awareness of the public and health policy administrators, and providers in systems of care regarding the adverse impact of mental health and substance abuse problems on individuals, families, and vocational, medical, and legal systems."

 The Division of Health Services at the University of Washington includes over 40 faculty members actively involved in research programs.
-Faculty members are spread over four teaching hospital systems, including the University Hospital, Veterans Administration Hospital, Children's Hospital and Medical Center, and Harborview Medical Center.
+Faculty members are spread over four teaching hospital systems, including the University of Washington Medical Center, Veterans Administration Hospital, Children's Hospital and Medical Center, and Harborview Medical Center.